-- To start the unit, hold down the Power Button for approximately one second until the Status LED turns green. - When the display goes into Sleep mode, the Power Button LED remains on.
-Status LED blinks green to indicate the battery level.
+- To start the unit, hold down the Power Button for approximately one second until the Power Button LED turns green. - When the display goes into Sleep mode, the Power Button LED remains on.
 Tap the Power Button briefly to wake up the display.
 (Set the timing for display sleep and auto power off in the Device Settings.) - To shut down or restart, hold down the Power Button for one second until the "Power off" and "Restart" dialog box appears on the touchscreen, and then tap Power off or Restart. - If the unit is unresponsive to a normal power off, press and hold the Power Button for five seconds to perform a hard shutdown.